Academic Standards Council Bylaws

 Article 2: Purpose

-The charge of the Academic Standards Committee is to recommend university policy and procedures pertaining to undergraduate academic standards for admission, progression, and the granting of degrees and certificates.
+The charge of the Academic Standards Council is to recommend university policy and procedures pertaining to undergraduate academic standards for admission, progression, and the granting of degrees and certificates.
 Specific areas of concern include but are not restricted to: 1) advising, 2) academic standards, 3) scholastic appeals, 4) admission and progression requirements, 5) honors programs and societies, 6) advanced standing and placement, 7) evaluation of transfer policies, 8) standards for award of ISU credit, and 9) review of academic calendars and scheduling.

 Article 3: Membership, Selection, and Recall